d2fn/riak-tips/README.md

 But hope is not lost.
 There is usually a way to adjust your workload in such a way that lets Riak breathe much better and make use of the powerful hardware you've given it.
 The problem above arises from exhausting throughput of the cluster in terms of keys read/written.
 Simply reduce the number of keys by storing similar data together in blocks.
 Riak works wonderfully as a block store in this way.

 For example, ...

+#3
+Clients should talk to Riak via an haproxy on localhost which is aware of all nodes in the ring.
+Don't attempt to build a client that is aware of all nodes and intelligently routes requests.
+Building such a client is complex and degenerates to building all of the failure detection intrinsic to haproxy.
+Haproxy will ensure that requests are routed to nodes that are alive.